Sale!

 CJC-1295 & GHRP-6 Peptide Blend and Growth Hormone Levels

-In another clinical study(5), the peptide was given in ascending concentrations in a group of test subjects aged between 20 and 60 years.
+In another clinical study,(5) the peptide was given in ascending concentrations in a group of test subjects aged between 20 and 60.
 All subjects were divided into two groups – one was presented with the peptide, while the other with a placebo.
-After the end of the study, when blood samples were examined, it was noted that there appeared to be concentration dependent action, up to 10-fold, in the levels of the subjects’ growth hormones.
+After the end of the study, when blood samples were examined, it was noted that there appeared to be concentration-dependent action, up to 10-fold, in the levels of the subjects’ growth hormones.
 As per Madalina Ionescu, et al., “The marked enhancement of trough GH levels by continuous GHRH stimulation implicates the importance of this effect on increasing IGF-I. Long-acting GHRH preparations may benefit patients with intact pituitary GH secretory capability.”
+IGF-1 stands for insulin-like growth factor-1.
+It is considered by researchers to be the main anabolic mediator of growth hormone.

-In a study focusing on GHRP-6 peptide,(6) younger test subjects between 6 and 11 were presented the peptide.
+In a clinical study focusing on the GHRP-6 peptide,(6) younger test subjects between 6 and 11 were presented with the peptide.
 Some were only given the peptide, while the rest were presented with a blend of peptide and arginine (a growth hormone booster).
 After the completion of the study, it was reported by the researchers that the growth hormone levels appeared to have increased exponentially and in equal concentrations in all subjects, seemingly regardless of the presence of arginine.

 CJC-1295 & GHRP-6 Peptide Blend and Hypothyroidism

-Hypothyroidism is considered to be characterized by low levels of growth hormones in an organism.
-In a 1997 clinical study,(7) subjects with hypothyroidism were presented with either with GHRP-6 peptide, GHRH peptide, or a blend of peptides (such as CJC-1295) and GHRP-6.
-Post-study, it was reported that subjects presented with the blend exhibited apparently significantly high levels of growth hormones than the individual peptides alone.
+Hypothyroidism is characterized by low levels of growth hormones in an organism.
+In a 1997 clinical study,(7) subjects with hypothyroidism were presented with either GHRP-6 peptide, GHRH peptide, or a blend of peptides (such as CJC-1295) and GHRP-6.
+Post-study, it was reported that subjects presented with the blend exhibited apparently significantly higher levels of growth hormones than the individual peptides alone.
 The GHRP-6 peptide is considered to be an antagonist of somatostatin, which may be an inhibitor of growth hormone secretion.
 Due to this, the peptide blend appeared to yield a higher result.
 As per F R Pimentel-Filho et al., “When GHRP-6 was associated with GHRH, a significant increase in the GH response was observed in these patients, which could suggest a role for somatostatin in this process.
 Our data suggest that thyroid hormones modulate GH release induced by GHRH and GHRP-6 through different mechanisms.
 However, additional studies are necessary to elucidate this hypothesis further.”

 CJC-1295 and GHRP-6 Peptide Blend and Cellular Repair

 Experimental animal models were induced with injury and multiple organ failure.
-They were then presented either the GHRP-6 peptide, or a combination of GHRP-6 and epidermal growth factor (EGF).
+They were then presented with either the GHRP-6 peptide or a combination of GHRP-6 and epidermal growth factor (EGF).
 Based on the laboratory results, it was observed that the peptide might affect the gut epithelial cells of these animal subjects, as well as possibly increasing cellular migration at three times the usual rate.
 In addition, it appeared to reduce any adverse action of such failure by 50-85%.(8)

 CJC-1295 and GHRP-6 Peptide Blend and Diabetes-Induced Gastrointestinal Activity